What is

 In 2010, I was asked to share my story at a congressional briefing on Capitol Hill in Washington, D.C.

-In front of a room of Eating Disorders Coalition (EDC) members and United States Congresspeople—including Representative Patrick J. Kennedy—I spoke about the injustices I faced in trying to find qualified and affordable treatment for my eating disorder and explained how the F.R.E.E.D.
-Act could help the millions of people with eating disorders access the care they need to survive the deadliest mental illness in the United States.
+In front of a room of Eating Disorders Coalition (EDC) members and members of the U.S. Congress—including Representative Patrick J. Kennedy—I spoke about the injustices I faced in tseeking qualified and affordable treatment for my eating disorder.
+I explained how legislation could help the millions of people with eating disorders access the care they need to survive the second-deadliest mental illness in the United States.